medly/medly-components/README.md

 export default App;
 ```

-If you are using any static property of any component like `Modal.Header`, you have to add `"strictNullChecks": false` in your `tsconfig.json` file.
+If you are using a static property of any component like `Modal.Header`, you must add `"strictNullChecks": false` in your `tsconfig.json` file.

 ## Packages

-Library consists of five packages:
+Library consists of the following five packages:

 ### [Core](https://github.com/medly/medly-components/tree/master/packages/core)

-Core package consists of components almost all basic React components like Avatar, Button, Input, List, Modal etc.
+The Core package consists of almost all basic React components like Avatar, Button, Input, List, Modal, etc.

 ### [Icons](https://github.com/medly/medly-components/tree/master/packages/icons)

-Icons package consists of the most commonly used SVG icons exposed as React components.
+The Icons package consists of the most commonly used SVG icons exposed as React components.

 ### [Loaders](https://github.com/medly/medly-components/tree/master/packages/loaders)

-A few simple svg loaders exposed as React components.
+A few simple SVG loaders exposed as React components.

 ### [Layout](https://github.com/medly/medly-components/tree/master/packages/layout)

-Layout package consists of components that help in creating a page layout using side panels and nav items, which are exposed as React components.
+The Layout package consists of components that help in creating a page layout using side panels and nav items, which are exposed as React components.

 ### [Forms](https://github.com/medly/medly-components/tree/master/packages/forms)

-Using this package you can create dynamic forms using simple json.
+The Forms package lets you create dynamic forms using simple json.

 ### [Theme](https://github.com/medly/medly-components/tree/master/packages/theme)

-Themes let you define how a component should be styled across website.
-This can be done individually for particular types of components.
-E.g. all icons should be solid or can be done for the whole website, like color theme for all type of components across website should be orange.
+Define the theme i.e. the overall look, feel, and style of your website using the Theme package.
+Each component can be defined individually.
+For example, all icons of a website can be made solid, the color of all the components can be made orange, etc.

 ### [Utils](https://github.com/medly/medly-components/tree/master/packages/utils)

-Utils package consists of the most commonly used functionalities and components.
+The Utils package consists of the most commonly used functionalities and components.
 E.g. [String Helper](https://github.com/medly/medly-components/tree/master/packages/utils/src/stringHelpers.ts) has functions to convert a string to camelCase, case insensitive string comparison etc.

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/medly/medly-components/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/medly/medly-components/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting us the pull requests.

 ## Built With